-- the candidate's year of birth, principal education and professional experience, - any work performed for the company and other significant professional commitments, - any holdings of shares and other financial instruments in the company owned by the candidate or the candidate's related natural or legal persons, - whether the nomination committee, in accordance with Code rules 4.4 and 4.5, deems the candidate to be independent of the company and its executive management, as well as of major shareholders in the company.
-Where circumstances exist that may call this independence into question, the nomination committee is to justify its position regarding candidates' independence, - in the case of re-election, the year that the person was first elected to the board. - 2.7 At a shareholders' meeting where the election of board members or auditors is to be held, the nomination committee is to present and explain its proposals with regard to the requirements concerning composition of the board contained in rule 4.1.
-The committee is to provide specific explanation of its proposals with respect to the requirement to strive for gender balance contained in rule 4.1.

-The company itself chooses how to define a related party in the light of the purpose of the provision to clarify the board member's influence on and financial exposure to the company.
+- the candidate's year of birth, principal education and professional experience - any work performed for the company and other significant professional commitments: - any holdings of shares and other financial instruments in the company owned by the candidate or the candidate's related natural or legal persons5.
+12 - whether the nomination committee, in accordance with Code rules 4.4 and 4.5, deems the candidate to be independent of the company and its executive management, as well as of major shareholders in the company.
+Where circumstances exist that may call this independence into question, the nomination committee is to justify explain its position regarding candidates' independence; - in the case of re-election, the year that the person was first elected to the board.
+At a shareholders' meeting where the election of board members or auditors is to be held, the nomination committee is to present and explain its proposals with regard to the requirements concerning composition of the board contained in rule 4.1.
+The committee is to provide specific explanation of its proposals with respect to the requirement to strive for gender balance contained in rule 4.1. - 9 The diversity policy requirement applies to listed companies which fulfil more than one of the requirements stated in chapter 6, section 10, paragraph 1, points 1-3 of the Annual Accounts Act (1995:1554). - The diversity policy may consist of Code rule 4.1. - If a board member is nominated by a party other than the nomination committee, the nominating party is to submit the required information to the company, including the nominating party's assessment of the nominee's independence with regard to the company, its management and major shareholders in the company. - The company itself chooses how to define a related party in the light of the purpose of the provision to clarify the board member's influence on and financial exposure to the company.